 Unlike any other investment, when you invest in art you get the benefits of a beautiful piece to hang on your wall as well as the promise of plentiful profits when you do finally sell.
-We spoke to Matthew Admans, Creative Director of London’s Red Eight Gallery, to discover how he fell in love with the art world and how he’s enabling investors to enter this thriving market.
+We spoke to Julian Usher, Head of Sales of London’s Red Eight Gallery, to discover how he fell in love with the art world and how he’s helping investors enter this thriving market.

 What excites you about the art market as an investor?

-Firstly, with the current crisis everyone is facing in the world, art investment is a fantastic method of capital protection.
+Firstly, with the prospect of ongoing volatility due to the COVID-19 pandemic, art investment is a fantastic method of capital protection.
 It is an asset class that is not correlated to everything else that is going on in the world.
 The art market is not correlated to the rise and fall of stocks and shares, it’s not correlated to what the banks are showing, and it’s not correlated to the current pandemic.
 The reason for this is that art is so subjective.
 There is always someone who is going to buy your artwork for more than the price you paid for it.